-Note: ACEA, European Automobile Manufacturers Association; IMO, International Maritime Organization; RDE, real driving emissions.

 A1.5.1 NFR 1A3a: aviation

 Emissions from take-off and landing for both domestic and international flights must be included in national totals.
 The main consideration for an MS to estimate future emissions from aviation is the anticipated change in aircraft activities in that country.
-At the most basic level, this can be based on aviation forecasts in terms of numbers of departures and arrivals at national airports.
+At the most basic level, this can be based on forecasts of the numbers of departures and arrivals at national airports.
 However, MSs should also consider future changes in the aircraft fleet serving airports in the country, which would lead to a change in emission factors when using a tier 2 or tier 3 approach and changes in operational practices (e.g. time-in-mode during landing, take-off, etc.) when using a tier 3 approach.
 This information may be available from transport ministries or from airport authorities and airlines.
 In this respect, consideration should be given to any planned airport expansions and changes in aircraft types using them.
 Emission factors are available in the Guidebook for different types of aircraft and different modes of operation.
+Fuel switching to sustainable fuels and the use of new propulsion technologies and the impact on emissions should also be considered.

 A1.5.2 NFR 1A3b: road transport

-Road transport is a key source category for many MSs, so inventories require a tier 3 methodology to estimate emissions wherever possible, using detailed activity data and emission factors for different vehicle types.
-Ideally, the same tier 3 approach should underpin projections for this sector and therefore be based on best estimates on activities at a detailed level.
+Road transport is a key source category for many MSs, and inventories should therefore apply a tier 3 methodology to estimate emissions wherever possible.
+This requires the use ofusingdetailed activity data and emission factors for different vehicle types.
+Ideally, the tier 3 approach that underpins projections for this sector should be to the same level of disaggregation as the tier 3 approach for the historicy inventory, and therefore should be based on best estimates of activit at a detailed level.

 Future vehicle fleet turnover and composition

-Unlike the data for the historical inventory, which can come from national transport statistics and vehicle registration sources, the emissions inventory team may not normally have access to information on projections.
+Unlike the data for the historical inventory, which can come from national transport statistics and vehicle registration sources, the emissions inventory team may not normally have access to information on the projected fleet composition.
 Valuable insight can be gained by analysing historical information on vehicle registrations to determine average lifetimes and mileage, which can be used to predict turnover in the fleet for future years, although care should be taken to consider the recent situation and the situations in the future that might differ from the past.
 Vehicle lifetimes, vehicle purchasing behaviour and usage patterns, such as how mileage changes with vehicle age or accumulated mileage typical of the past, might change in the future.

 A fleet turnover model can be used to predict the number of vehicles in future years and the breakdown in the fleet by vehicle age, fuel and technology type, and Euro emission standard (and the stage of Euro 6 in the case of passenger cars and light-duty vehicles, as defined by the emission factors given in the COPERT 5 model for example, reflecting the performance of vehicles before and after compliance with EU Real Driving Emissions (RDE) limits).
 The model can be based on estimates of new vehicle sales and assumed lifetimes or survival rates, which determine how long existing and new vehicles remain in the fleet.
 Such a fleet turnover model should ideally be linked with a transport activity growth model.
 For instance, if the growth of activity of cars (in passenger-kilometres) in the future is limited, then the new vehicles that will be required to be registered will be less than a counterfactual case in which the activity growth would be higher.